What’s the Deal With Buy Now, Pay Later Programs?

 The key to using these payment plans wisely is to make sure you’re purchasing something you really need and can afford, and to stay organized when it comes to making your payments.

 Another way to afford a major purchase is to simply save up in advance by putting some money aside each month until you have enough to pay in full.

-This can be easy to set up with a SoFi Money® cash management account.
+This can be easy to set up with a SoFi Checking and Savings® checking and savings account.
 Using the special “vaults” feature, you can create separate vaults for separate goals, then automate monthly transfers to help you reach those goals faster.

 Photo credit: iStock/Mikolette